wubigo/wubigo.github.io/_posts/2017-01-03-machine learning basic.md

 tag: DeepLearning
 ---

+# Early neural networks
+Although the core ideas of neural networks were investigated in toy forms as early as the 1950s, the approach took decades to really get started.
+For a long time, the missing piece was a lack of an efficient way to train large neural networks.
+This changed in the mid-1980s, as multiple people independently rediscovered the "backpropagation" algorithm, a way to train chains of parametric operations using gradient descent optimization (later in the book, we will go on to precisely define these concepts), and started applying it to neural networks.
+The first successful practical application of neural nets came in 1989 from Bell Labs, when Yann LeCun combined together the earlier ideas of convolutional neural networks and backpropagation, and applied them to the problem of handwritten digits classification.
+The resulting network, dubbed "LeNet", was used by the US Post Office in the 1990s to automate the reading of ZIP codes on mail envelopes

 # 逻辑回归(Logistic regression)
 Logistic regression is a statistical method for analyzing a dataset in which there are one or more independent variables that determine an outcome.
 The outcome is measured with a dichotomous variable (in which there are only two possible outcomes).